erikvullings/saxy/README.md

 #### `text`

 Emitted when a text node between two tags is parsed.
 An object with the `contents` of the text node is passed.
-You might need to expand XML entities inside the contents of the text node, using `Saxophone.parseEntities`.
+You might need to expand XML entities inside the contents of the text node, using `Saxy.parseEntities`.

 #### `cdata`